mikependon/RepoDB.NET/pages/classes/directionalqueryfield.md

 layout: default
 sidebar: classes
 title: "DirectionalQueryField"
-description: "A class that is used to define a query expression for the SQL statement that is bi-directional."
+description: "A class that is being used to define a query expression for the SQL statement that is bi-directional."
 permalink: /class/directionalqueryfield
 tags: [repodb, class, directionalqueryfield, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: CLASSES